 - The tax-benefit system is a national system, with minor differences among Regions and Municipalities due to some local autonomy.
-For example, Regions can increase the Personal Income Regional Additional Tax (Addizionale Regionale IRPEF) of at most another 0,5%.
-Municipalities can fix the Local Property Tax rate between 4‰ and 7‰ and also differenciate the rate according to the type of house. - The tax system is mainly modified by the Financial Law (Legge Finanziaria) approved by the Parliament by the end of September and by the Associated Government Bills (Disegni di Legge Collegati) approved by the 15th of November each year.
-Changes are in force starting from the next calendar year. - Starting from the 7th April 2011, the public policy calendar has changed, according to the European Semester approved by Ecofin.
+For example, Regions can increase the Personal Income Regional Additional Tax (Addizionale Regionale IRPEF).
+Municipalities can fix the Local Property Tax rates without some defined ranges and according to the type of house. - Starting from the 7th April 2011, the public policy calendar has changed, according to the European Semester approved by Ecofin.
 Starting from then, the tax system is mainly modified by the Stability Law (Disegno di Legge di Stabilita') by the 15th of October, and by the Associated Government Bills (Disegni di Legge Collegati) approved by the 31st of January each year. - The State pension age in 2009 was 58 both for men and women.
 Starting for the 1st January 2012.
 Male employees of the private sector, self-employed and temporary workers ("para-subordinati"): 66 years.
 Male and female civil servants: 66 years; Female employees of the private sector: 62 years; Female self-employed and temporary workers ("para-subordinate"): 63 years and 6 months. - Starting form the Academic year 2010/2011, mandatory education requires achieving upper secondary degree or a vocational degree of at least three years duration within age 18.
 A 15 years old child can start working and completing her mandatory education by a year of apprenticeship. - A child is defined dependent child if she is a relative or a relative-in-law, and has an income of less than 2.840,51 euro, regardless of the age and cohabitation status. - The income tax system is individual. - Incomes from capital gains and return on capital are mainly subject to separate taxation - By the 31st July each year taxpayers must fill their Personal Income Tax return with respect to incomes received the previous calendar year and on the basis of the Financial Law in force before September of the previous year. - The tax system does not provides any indexation.
 Thresholds for means-tested benefits and contributions are yearly updated by the National Statistical Office taking into account the consumer price index for working class households. - The means-tested benefit system (mainly at local level) assesses entitlement according to benefit unit income and, in some cases, according to a combination of income and wealth (ISE Indicatore della Situazione Economica).
 The benefit unit is the family, made of the couple, or the lone parent plus all the dependent family members.